kamalaboulhosn/pubsub-vertex-ai-example/README.md

 Contains the code for a Vertex AI Agent Engine fraud agent fed data via Cloud Pub/Sub.
 For more details, see the [Medium post](https://medium.com/@kamal.aboulhosn/vertex-ai-agents-cloud-pub-sub-8a11dc949246).
 The repository consists of four parts:

 1. **fraud-agent**: A Python-based agent that runs on [Vertex AI Agent Engine](https://docs.cloud.google.com/agent-builder/agent-engine/overview), designed to evaluate credit card transactions for fraud.
 It includes a script to deploy the agent.
 2. **data-generator**: A Java-based application that generates fake credit card transactions and publishes them to Pub/Sub.
+(Disclaimer: This was generated using Gemini)
 3. **scripts**: A set of bash scripts to create and cleanup input and output resources for the agent including Pub/Sub topics and subscrptions and BigQuery tables.
+(Disclaimer: These were generated using Gemini)
 4. **smt**: A Pub/Sub [single message transform](https://docs.cloud.google.com/pubsub/docs/smts/smts-overview) [user-defined function](https://docs.cloud.google.com/pubsub/docs/smts/udfs-overview) used with the subscription that sends messsages to the agent.

 ## Requirements